Movie Reviews

 ★ ★ ★ ½

-A film to be celebrated, worth owning a copy of and revisiting from time to time.
+A good film worth owning a copy of and revisiting from time to time.

 ★ ★ ★